The Gnomon Workshop ships Introduction to Maya 2020

 Pricing and availability

-Introduction to Maya 2019: Interface and Workflow is available via an online subscription to The Gnomon Workshop, providing access to over 300 detailed tutorials.
+Introduction to Maya 2020: Interface and Workflow is available via a subscription to The Gnomon Workshop, providing access to over 300 tutorials.
 Subscriptions cost $49/month or $490/year.
+Free trials are available.

 Full disclosure: CG Channel is owned by Gnomon.